gnanikaomkarini/Melora/docs/1000_Problem_Statement.md

-# Project: Melora - A Personal Music Player for iOS
+# Project: Melora - A Personal Music Player for Android

 ## 1. Vision & Purpose

-This project aims to develop a personal, ad-free music streaming application for iOS.
-The primary goal is educational: to gain hands-on experience in mobile application development, web scraping, building media conversion tools, and local database management.
+This project aims to develop a personal, ad-free music streaming application for Android.
+The primary goal is educational: to gain hands-on experience in **native Android development with Kotlin**, web scraping, building media conversion tools, and local database management.
 This application is intended strictly for personal use and will not be distributed.

 ## 2. Target Platform

-The application will be developed exclusively for the iOS platform, targeting a personal iPhone device.
+The application will be developed exclusively for the **Android platform**.

 ## 3. Core Features